There was a lot of hype around Kadence theme in the past year. Was it justified? Let’s find out.

 Kadence WP has been around for a while.
 However, their latest Kadence theme is the new kid on the block.
 It was launched in 2020 and has been described as a new thing since then.

-In reality, the author of this theme didn’t come up with something completely new.
-He just replicated the best features from the top WordPress themes on the market and packed them in one product, which proved to be pretty good.
+The author of this theme didn’t come up with something completely new.
+He did a good job by replicating the best features from the top WordPress themes on the market and packing them in one product, which proved to be pretty nice.

 Kadence Theme Pros 👍